-Statalog No. 429 shows the standard types we stock, offers specially built mod-els and brings you simplified Resist-ance Tables that should prove decid-selly helpful, Write for your copy.
+Catatog No. 429 shows the standard types we stock, offers specially built mod-els and brings you simplified Resist-ance Tables that should prove decid-edly helpful, Write for your copy.

-The big one," you reply - "naturally!" ...
-You can see at a glance what a lish-hook is capable of doing.
-So many of the smaller items we use are like that.
-They hardly require a second thought.

-But RESISTORS are not as readily distinguished - nor as readily specified - as fishihooks.
-You can't take three or four in your hand - pick out one - and say: "We want ive thousand like this."
+CO NOOK A TATPONT "The big one," you reply - "naturally!" ...
+You can see at a glance what a lish-book is cupable of doing.
+So many of the smaller items we awout the second thought.
+They had KESISTORS are not as readily dis-tinguished - nor as readily specified - as fishhooks.
+You can't take three or four in your hand - pick out one - and say: "We want five thousand like this."
 They do require a second thought.
-And we specialize in glying it to them!

-We offer you specialized Resistor knowledge, an efficient production system, absolute accuracy and RAPID DELIVERY.
-We build samples to your specifications and have them on their way to you within 72thours. ...
+And we spe-cialize in giving it to them!
+We offer you specialized Resistor knowl-edge, an efficient production system, abso-lute accuracy and RAPID DELIVERY.
+We build samples to your specifications and have them on their way to you within 72/hours...
 Your request will give us an opportunity to deliver what we promise.

-RESISTORS

-HARDWICK, HINDLE, INC.

-Sales: Factory: 122 Greenwich St. 215 Emmet St. New York City Newark, N. J.
+to hook a tarpon?

+opportunity to deliver what we promise.